2002 Winter Olympics opening ceremony: Proceedings

 Prior to the ceremony, the turf inside the stadium was removed and a giant, abstract-shaped ice rink, designed by Seven Nielsen, was installed covering a large part of the stadium floor.
 Music was directed by Mark Watters.
-Figure skaters, speed skaters, and hockey players performed on the ice, while cloggers, dancers, and some of the local Native American tribes performed authentic ceremonial dances on the surrounding platform.
+Figure skaters, speed skaters, and hockey players performed on the ice, while cloggers, dancers, and members of the five major local Native American tribes (Ute, Shoshone, Goshute, Paiute, and Navajo) performed authentic ceremonial dances on the surrounding platform.

 A torn American flag recovered from the wreckage of the September 11 attacks was carried into the stadium by an honor guard of American athletes and escorted in by firefighters and police officers of the NYPD, FDNY, and Port Authority Police, who then stood at attention and saluted the flag.
 The Mormon Tabernacle Choir, clad in white sweaters, performed "The Star-Spangled Banner", the US national anthem, as the flag (the Challenger flag) was raised.
 The parade of the 2,300 athletes was led by the Child of Light and began traditionally with Greece and ending with the host nation, the United States of America.
+The entrance into the stadium was introduced with Bugler’s Dream, and a medley of music was performed until the US athletes entered; the US Olympic team entered to John Williams’ Olympic Fanfare and Theme, composed to conclude Bugler’s Dream and paired with it on recordings released by NBC.
+The parade of athletes concluded with a rendition of The Stars and Stripes Forever.
 As the artistic section kicked off, the five native Utah Native American tribes arrived together on horseback and performed several traditional "Welcome" stomp dances.
 Robbie Robertson performed during this segment.

 It was reported that the IOC had rejected a proposal by the USOC to have its flagbearer carry the Ground Zero flag during the parade of nations, and a USOC spokesperson stated that another idea for the flag and honor guard to enter after the U.S. team in the parade of nations would violate the official protocol.